jing-guo/jedi-stack/doc/platforms/gadi.md

 ## Step 3: Set Up Compiler, MPI, and Module System

-`setup_modules.sh` copies basic modulefiles which only depend on compiler and MPI (?).
+`setup_modules.sh` copies all modulefiles to $OPT/modulefiles.
+Some of these modulefiles are needed during the jedi-stack build and others are needed to set up JEDI run-time environment.
+Modulefiles are separated into subdirectories underneath $OPT/modulefiles according to their dependence on compiler and MPI.
 Following is a command issued for NCI using Gnu compilers with Open MPI,

 ```
 cd buildscripts